chrisosaurus/icarus/docs/mutability.md

 that is to say inside a function there is noway to reuse an argument variable to refer to a new value

-with a argument holding a mutable reference we do get pointer semantics
+with an argument holding a mutable reference we do get pointer semantics